MistyCommunity/Documentation/src/content/misty-i/reference/javascript-api.md

 ```

 ### misty.StartMapping - ALPHA

 Starts Misty mapping an area.

+```javascript
+// Syntax
+misty.StartMapping([int prePauseMs], [int postPauseMs]);
+```

+{{box op="start" cssClass="boxed noteBox"}}
 **Note:** If you are mapping with a **Misty I**, please be aware of the following:

 * The USB cable connecting the headboard to the Occipital Structure Core depth sensor is known to fail in some Misty prototypes.
 This can cause intermittent or non-working mapping and localization functionality.
 * Misty prototypes can only create and store one map at a time, and a map must be created in a single mapping session.
 * Mapping a large room with many obstacles can consume all of the memory resources on the processor used for mapping and crash the device.
 * Some Misty I and some Misty II prototypes may generate inaccurate maps due to depth sensor calibration flaws.

-```javascript
-// Syntax
-misty.StartMapping([int prePauseMs], [int postPauseMs]);
-```
+{{box op="end"}}

 Arguments

 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 * postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPauseMs` is not used.